Amsterdam is a global denim capital

-As one of the founders of House of Denim, a platform dedicated to the sustainable development of premium denim, Dutch-English Veenhoff has been a devoted advocate of craftsmanship and creativity.
-With a background in finance, James Veenhoff never really considered a career in fashion.
-So when the CEO of Pepe Jeans offered him a job after he finished university, Veenhoff couldn't have imagined the fashion industry would become his field of expertise.
+As one of the founders of House of Denim, a platform dedicated to the sustainable development of premium denim, Veenhoff is a devoted advocate of craftsmanship and creativity.
+With a background in finance, he never really considered a career in fashion.
+So, when the CEO of Pepe Jeans offered him a job after he finished university, he couldn't have imagined the sector would become his field of expertise.

 “Despite my lack of experience, I quickly learned to appreciate the industry,” he says.
-“During my time at Pepe and later working for premium denim brands like Blue Blood and Evisu, I was pleasantly surprised by the dedication and craftsmanship of the people working in denim.
+“During my time at Pepe, and later working for premium denim brands like Blue Blood and Evisu, I was pleasantly surprised by the dedication and craftsmanship of the people working in denim.
 It's almost an art form.”

 “We wanted to create a platform for all the great denim brands that are already here, plus give new talent a place to learn and develop.”
-Now, five years later, House of Denim has grown beyond anyone's expectations, even Veenhoff's.
-Besides founding a special Jeans School, a workplace for young and established brands and a development centre called Blue Lab, House of Denim is also the organiser of the Amsterdam Denim Days, a new biannual event for industry experts and denim lovers alike.
+House of Denim has grown beyond anyone's expectations, even Veenhoff's.
+It now includes a special Jeans School, a workplace for young and established brands, and a development centre called Blue Lab.
+House of Denim is also the organiser of Amsterdam Denim Days, an event for industry experts and denim lovers alike.